Envira Gallery Blog

 Once again, I’m going to leave this photo unedited.
 If you are working with more than one layer, Flatten them now.

 Next, I’m going to create a layer mask for this photograph.
-A layer mask will allow us to obscure and reveal portions of the photograph without manipulating it directly.
+A layer mask will allow us to obscure and reveal portions of the picture without manipulating it directly.

 Close up screenshot of Photoshop's Adjustment Layer option selected and highlighted with yellow circle